Introduction to hash sunctions

-Hash functions are most commonly used mathematical functions in cryptography for implementing security.
-A Hash function converts an input value of any arbitrary size to fixed-size value.
+Hash functions are the most commonly used mathematical functions in cryptography for implementing security.
+A hash function converts an input value of any arbitrary size to a fixed-size value.
 Thus, the input can be of any length but the output generated is always of a fixed length.
 The output generated is called hash values or hashes.

-1) MD – It stands for Message Digest.
+- MD: It stands for Message Digest.
 It can be MD2, MD4, MD5 and MD6.
 MD is a 128 bit Hash function.

-3) RIPEMD – It stands for RACE Integrity Primitives Evaluation Message Digest.
+- RIPEMD: It stands for RACE Integrity Primitives Evaluation Message Digest.
 RIPEMD, RIPEMD-128, and RIPEMD-160 are widely used.
 256 and 320-bit versions of this algorithm also exist.

-4) Whirlpool – Whirlpool is 512 bit hash function and a modified version of AES.
+- Whirlpool: Whirlpool is 512-bit hash function and a modified version of AES.
 WHIRLPOOL-0, WHIRLPOOL-T, and WHIRLPOOL are three versions of Whirlpool.

 - Pre-Image Resistance